skypilot-org/skypilot/docs/source/examples/sky-serve.rst

 Under the hood, :code:`sky serve up`:

 #.
 Launches a controller which handles autoscaling, monitoring and load balancing;
 #.
-Returns an Service Endpoint which will be used to accept traffic;
+Returns a Service Endpoint which will be used to accept traffic;
 #.
 Meanwhile, the controller provisions replica VMs which later run the services;
 #.
 Once any replica is ready, the requests sent to the Service Endpoint will be **HTTP-redirect** to one of the endpoint replicas.